Garret-t/exoplanet-radius-prediction/README.md

 # Exoplanet-radius Prediction
 Using NASA's data on exoplanets in an attempt to predict the radius of each planet based only on features of their stars.

+The decision to predict the radius of the planets was somewhat aribtrary.
+After looking at the data, the planet radius was one of the few features that contained a majority of non-null entries.

 This is my first data/ml type of project that I have done.
 I mainly used this project to test different types of model building and data filtering.

 ### Results